Hermes: Festivals

+Marble relief with Hermes.
+Roman, 27 BCE – 68 CE.
+Metropolitan Museum of Art.

 Hermes's feast was the Hermaia, which was celebrated with sacrifices to the god and with athletics and gymnastics, possibly having been established in the 6th century BC, but no documentation on the festival before the 4th century BC survives.
 However, Plato said that Socrates attended a Hermaea.
 Of all the festivals involving Greek games, these were the most like initiations because participation in them was restricted to young boys and excluded adults.

 In Boeotia there was a fest at Tanagra, and two temples.
 The first of Hermes kriophoros (ram-bearer) who was related to the festival and the second of Hermes promachos (champion) At Coroneia there was a sanctuary of Hermes epimelios(keeper of the flocks) and at Corseia a grove with a statue of Hermes.
 In Attica Hermes was worshiped together with other gods, especially with the nymphs.
 Inscriptions from the islands indicate that there were festivals of Hermes at Chios and Crete, where he had the epithet dromios (of the race-course).
 In Corinth he had a temple and two bronze statues and at Pherai an oracular shrine and a spring of Hermes agoraios (of the market) Hermes was specially worshiped at Pheneos where he had a temple and the games "Hermaia" were celebrated.

-At Pellene there was an statue of Hermes dolios and an old established race.
+At Pellene there was a statue of Hermes dolios and an old established race.
 At Kyllene the statue of Hermes was a phallos.
 Near Tegea there was the temple of Hermes, Aepytus.
 At Megalopolis there was a temple of Hermes Akakesios, and a second near a stadium for athletic games.
 The myth of the birth of Hermes is related to the mountain Kyllene near Pheneos and the god had the surname Kyllenios.
 Pindar refers to games of Hermes at Kyllene that seem to be similar to the games of Pheneos.